Please click question to expose answer

 Cape Cod Neuropsychology is on the first floor.

-Cape Cod Neuropsychology is accepting BCBS until May 1, 2021.
-After that or if you have another insurance, you can investigate whether you have out of network benefits.
+No insurance is accepted.
+You can investigate whether you have out of network benefits.
 Dr. Mary will give you all the information you will need for reimbursement.

-In most cases, no. During the initial consultation, you’ll have to complete forms (consent, releases, provide your insurance card, complete authorization when applicable), and that process can be quite dull for spectators.
-However, if you feel your child will benefit from visiting and becoming familiar in advance with Dr. Mary and her office, feel free to bring him/her, or schedule a “meet and greet” with Dr. Mary before the testing date.
-(See more at the Consultation page.)
+In most cases, no. During the initial consultation, it is generally parents going over history.
+However, if you feel your child will benefit from visiting and becoming familiar in advance with Dr. Mary and her office, feel free to bring him/her, or schedule a “meet and greet”.

-Talk to your child in general terms about why he/she is being tested.
-Reference any difficulties your child is having and explain that testing will help generate solutions.
+Talk to your child in general terms about why they are being tested.
+Reference any difficulties they are having and explain that testing will help generate solutions.
 Discuss that testing usually takes two sessions, each lasting a few hours.
 Say something like, ”You are going to have some testing that will involve answering questions, drawing, and doing puzzles to see how you learn best.
-The testing could help let your teacher how to teach you better or how Mom and Dad can help you at home.”
+The testing could help let your teacher how to teach you better or how they’re parents can help at home.”
+Do not make it sound like games or fun.
+While some children really enjoy it, others find parts difficult.
+Explain they will learn more about how they learn.

-Yes!
+Yes.
 If you are divorced and there is joint legal custody, both parents will need to sign the forms before you child can be tested.
-If necessary, forms can be mailed to the noncustodial parent and an email or phone contact will be made to answer any questions.
+Portal links can be sent to both parents.

 Anxiety and mood issues can either accompany or complicate learning/attention disorders, so Dr. Mary usually includes emotional testing (even if only a screening measure or two).
 However, she does not go in depth generally and if you are looking for projectives and a full emotional battery, you may want to seek out another provider.

 Dr. Mary will review prior tests and determine a strategy.
-(See more at the Consultation page.)
 No test can be re-administered within twelve months, but Dr. Mary has alternative tests she can administer if a second opinion is needed.
 Also, she has an array of tests to add to whatever has been already completed to fully answer referral questions.

 Plan for two sessions – usually one session is in the morning on one day, and one is in the afternoon on another day.
 Each session will last about two to three hours.
 Of course, everyone’s tolerance for testing is different, and session length is adjusted to each child’s needs.
 For some older children, or when circumstances permit, testing can be completed in one day.